-We see here the main purpose of God "delaying" His promise of coming back and redeeming His elect.
+Here, we see the main purpose of God "delaying" His promise of coming back and redeeming His elect.
 It is because He still wants people to know Him and be saved.
-He looks differently at time from the way we do, and His eyes see much further than what we can see or imagine.
+He perceives time differently than we do, and His vision extends far beyond what we can see or imagine.
 He sees the complete picture of our redemption.
 What an amazing God we have!
 The best thing we can do is to trust Him!